kojhliang/kkchain/p2p/README.md

 Handshake messages are defined for handshaking.
 Ususally, a handshake message will be delivered once connection is established.

 ### DHT
 DHT messages are defined to discover and manage peers.
-Currently, we implemented a kademlia DHT
+Currently, we implemented a kademlia DHT.

 ### Chain
 Chain messages are defined to fetch or broadcast chain related messages, such as block/tx messages.